783009/783009.github.io/_posts/2025-01-17-Creating-This-Website.md

 ## Configuration

-Update the variables in `_config.yml`{: .filepath} as needed.
+Update the variables in `_config.yml` as needed.
 Some typical options include:

 * `title` (line 17)
 * `tagline` (line 19)